simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 parsed metadata and paste it with a text editor into the `metadata/saml20-idp-remote.php` file in your SimpleSAMLphp directory.

-If you intend to add your SP to a federation, the procedure for managing trust in federations differ, but the common part is that you would need to provide the *SAML 2.0 metadata of your SP*, and register that with the federation administration.
+If you intend to add your SP to a federation, the procedure for managing trust in federations will differ, but the common part is that you would need to provide the *SAML 2.0 metadata of your SP*, and register that with the federation administration.
 You will probably be required too to consume the federation metadata periodically.
 Read more about [automated metadata management](https://github.com/simplesamlphp/simplesamlphp-module-metarefresh/blob/master/docs/simplesamlphp-automated_metadata.md) to learn more about that.